MadelineXCyber/Unit-13-Automated-ELK-Stack-Deployment/README.md

 <img width="656" alt="ELK Stack network config diagram copy" src="https://user-images.githubusercontent.com/80297522/110932706-ee7a2680-837f-11eb-92cc-4ba377265aa8.png">

 All files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml files may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook files may be used to install only certain pieces of it, such as Filebeat.

 The playbooks used for this deployment are as follows: